Gene Sarazen: Invents modern sand wedge

 Sarazen claimed to have invented the modern sand wedge, and debuted the club (while keeping it secret during preliminary practice rounds) at The Open Championship at Prince's Golf Club in 1932 (which he won).
-He called it the sand iron, and his original club is no longer on display at Prince's as it is worth too much for the insurers to cover.
+He called it the sand iron.
+The original club he used is no longer on display at Prince's as it is worth too much for the insurers to cover.
 However, a similar club was patented in 1928 by Edwin Kerr McClain, and it is possible Sarazen saw this club.

 Sarazen had previously struggled with his sand play and there had been earlier sand-specific clubs.
 But Bobby Jones's sand club, for example, had a concave face, which actually contacted the ball twice during a swing; this design was later banned.
 Sarazen's innovation was to weld solder onto the lower back of the club, building up the flange so that it sat lower than the leading edge when soled.
 The flange, not the leading edge, would contact the sand first, and explode sand as the shot was played.
 The additional weight provided punch to power through the thick sand.
 Sarazen's newly developed technique with the new club was to contact the sand a couple of inches behind the ball, not actually contacting the ball at all on most sand shots.

 Every top-class golfer since has utilized this wedge design and technique, and the same club design and method are also used by amateur players around the world.
 The sand wedge also began to be used by top players for shots from grass, shortly after Sarazen introduced it, and this led to a revolution in short-game techniques, along with lower scoring by players who mastered the skills.